yoctoproject/poky/documentation/ref-manual/classes.rst

 ``kernel-fitimage.bbclass``
 ===========================

-The ``kernel-fitimage`` class provides support to pack a kernel Image, device trees and a RAM disk into a single FIT image.
-In theory, a FIT image can support any number of kernels, RAM disks and device-trees.
+The ``kernel-fitimage`` class provides support to pack a kernel image, device trees and a RAM disk into a single FIT image.
+In theory, a FIT image can support any number of kernels, RAM disks and device trees.
-However, ``kernel-fitimage`` currently only supports limited usescases: just one kernel image, an optional RAM disk, and any number of device tree.
+However, ``kernel-fitimage`` currently only supports limited usescases: just one kernel image, an optional RAM disk, and any number of device trees.

-To create a FIT image, it is required that :term:`KERNEL_CLASSES` is set to "kernel-fitimage" and :term:`KERNEL_IMAGETYPE` is set to "fitImage".
+To create a FIT image, it is required that :term:`KERNEL_CLASSES` is set to include "kernel-fitimage" and :term:`KERNEL_IMAGETYPE` is set to "fitImage".

-The options for the device tree compiler passed to mkimage -D feature when creating the FIT image are specified using the :term:`UBOOT_MKIMAGE_DTCOPTS` variable.
+The options for the device tree compiler passed to ``mkimage -D`` when creating the FIT image are specified using the :term:`UBOOT_MKIMAGE_DTCOPTS` variable.